Fz3r0/Fz3r0/Cyber-Security-&-Hacking/Buffer-Overflow/THM-Brainstorm(Buffer-Overflow-CTF).md

             - We are looking for a bad char in between all that sequence, if any number is missing on the sequence, then, it means that char is being used and it's a `bad char`, just like that...

-            - **In this Lab of Vuln Server, there are NOT bad chars!!!
+            - **In this Lab of `Brainstorm`, there are NOT bad chars!!!
 That's why we cannot see any "weird" sequence like: 1,2,3,5,6...**

+            - All numbers flow correctly from `1` to `FF`

             - In technic words, we are specting all that characters to happen.